hsemihaktas/hsemihaktas/README.md

 ## Glad to see you here!
 My university life started in 2019-2020 in the Department of Computer Engineering at Sakarya University.
 I studied C#, C++, Html, Css and JavaScript here.
 In 2020-2021, I moved to Istanbul Medeniyet University.
 I'm studying C and Java here.
-When I was writing this site, I moved to 3rd grade at Istanbul Medeniyet University.
-I want to be a front-end developer or full-stack developer in the future.
+I graduated from Istanbul Medeniyet University in 2023.
+I want to be a full-stack developer in the future.

 ## Rapidfire
 <tr><td width="50%">